City & Guilds in Fashion Level 1 (blended)

 This course is suitable for learners with prior knowledge and practical experience of the subject who wish to further develop their skills and understanding and gain a qualification.

-It is appropriate for learners with an ability to competently use the sewing machine to create sewn pieces, an awareness of commercial patterns and knowledge of sewing techniques and processes.
+It is appropriate for learners with an ability to competently use the sewing machine to create sewn techniques.

 How to apply